2025 WHO-Funded Study..Linking Cell Phone Radiation to Cancer in Animals (ICBE-EMF Press Release)

 electrically excitable cells such as neurons and muscle tissue.
 Other subtypes, including N-type,

-intracellular calcium in response to EMF exposure, depending on the cellular context (Pall,
+P/Q-type, and T-type ((Calcium Channel)s), have also been implicated, with some exhibiting decreased intracellular calcium in response to EMF exposure, depending on the cellular context (Pall,

 2013).